holmesworcester/quiet-python-poc-5/README.md

 2. **Network Creation**: Networks require a peer_id as creator, establishing clear ownership and ensuring the creator has a verifiable identity in the protocol.

-3. **Frontend Responsibility**: The frontend manages the mapping between core identities and their peer events, passing peer_id directly to all commands.
+3. **Frontend Responsibility**: The frontend manages the mapping between core identities and their peer events, passing peer_id directly to all flows.

 This approach avoids:
 - Complex database lookups in commands to find the right peer for an identity+network combination